david-switalski/apirestful-ecommerce/README.md

     ```

 6.  **Start the services with Docker Compose (Recommended Method):**
-    This command will build the Docker image, create the containers for the API and the database, and start the services.
-The API service is configured to automatically run database migrations with Alembic before launching the Uvicorn server.
+    This process involves two main steps: first building the Docker image with your latest code, and then starting the containers.

+    *   **Step 1: Build the Image**
+        This command builds the `web` service's Docker image based on the Dockerfile.
+It's best to run this whenever you make changes to your code or dependencies.
         ```bash
-    docker-compose up --build
+        docker-compose build
         ```

+    *   **Step 2: Start the Services**
+        Once the image is built, this command starts the API and database containers.
+        ```bash
+        docker-compose up
+        ```
     The API will be available at `http://localhost:8000`.
+You will see the application logs directly in your terminal.
+Press `CTRL+C` to stop the services.

+    *   **Tip: Running in the Background**

+        To run the services in the background and free up your terminal, use the "-d" (detached) flag:
+        ```bash
+        docker-compose up -d
+        ```

+    *   **Stopping the Services**

+        To stop and remove the containers cleanly, run:
+        ```bash
+        docker-compose down
+        ```

 ---